Candy and Confectionery Marshmallows Recipes

 Homemade strawberry marshmallows for an easy Valentine's Day dessert

 In case you haven’t noticed, I really enjoy making marshmallows.
 Fruity marshmallows, boozy marshmallows…there are just so many possibilities.
-(In fact, I’m already formulating some fun marshmallow ideas for Saint Patrick’s Day.
-Stay tuned!)
-I just love the way that a few simple ingredients (basically just gelatin, sugar, corn syrup and water) can transform into such a fun and whimsical treat.
+I just love the way that a few simple ingredients (basically just gelatin, sugar, corn syrup and water) can transform into this squishy, whimsical treat.

-Today’s strawberry marshmallow hearts recipe arrives just in time for Valentine’s Day.
-These fluffy heart-shaped confections are flavored with freeze-dried strawberries, plus just a drop or two of pink gel food coloring for an extra pop of color.
-They’re the sweetest way to say “I love you” on Valentine’s Day, or any day at all.
+This strawberry marshmallow hearts recipe works especially well Valentine’s Day, or for a bridal shower, baby shower, or wedding.
+I’ve flavored these fluffy heart-shaped confections with freeze-dried strawberries and a little bit of strawberry flavoring, and added a few drops of pink gel food coloring for an extra pop of color.
+They’re the cutest, sweetest way to say “I love you.”

-I usually cut my marshmallows into squares using a very sharp chef’s knife, which means that marshmallow-making tends to be an adults-only activity.
+I usually cut my marshmallows into squares using a very sharp chef’s knife, which limits marshmallow-making to an adults-only activity.
 But since this recipe utilizes a cookie cutter instead of a knife, kids can definitely help to cut the marshmallow slab into hearts.
+In addition to cutting out the heart shapes, kids will also have fun tossing the marshmallows in the powdery coating.

 (Side note: The sugar-cooking portion of this recipe is still an activity best reserved for adults or older teens.
 Molten sugar is very, very hot, and is not safe for young children.)

-I like to package my homemade marshmallows in cello bags (these heart print bags are super cute!) tied with a festive bow, but marshmallow-and-candy skewers would be fun for gifting, too.
+Kids can help to bag up their homemade marshmallows, too!
+I like to package mine in cello bags (these heart print bags are super sweet!) tied with a festive bow, but marshmallow-and-candy skewers would also be fun.
 Or place homemade marshmallows in a cute Valentine’s Day mug, along with a packet of hot chocolate mix.

 Homemade strawberry marshmallows shaped like hearts, arranged on a white rectangular tray